-Heading up to the launch of Aggregated Event Measurement and the enforcement of other changes related to iOS 14, one of the biggest things we heard repeated was that we needed to give thought to ranking our eight Pixel events allow you to track specific actions on your website that can be used for reporting, targeting, and optimization. because changing them would be problematic.
+Heading up to the launch of Aggregated Event Measurement is Meta's protocol for handling tracking opt-outs from iOS devices.
+AEM initially required advertisers to configure and rank eight events and verify their website, but those requirements were removed in 2023.
+Aggregated Event Measurement still exists, but Meta handles it on the back-end to comply with Apple requirements on privacy.
+More and the enforcement of other changes related to iOS 14, one of the biggest things we heard repeated was that we needed to give thought to ranking our eight Pixel events allow you to track specific actions on your website that can be used for reporting, targeting, and optimization.
+More because changing them would be problematic.

 Well, Facebook appears to have made a change here — at least a change that is reflected in their own documentation.
 Let’s take a closer look at the 72-hour pause, how documentation reads now, and how to address this going forward.